joeokat/JoeOkat/README.md

 I'm a self-taught, passionate UI Designer with a keen interest in building UIs with Figma, React.js and Vue.js.
 I am trying to be more creative and unique with AdobeXD, Tailwind CSS, Vuetify and NuxtJS.
 I'm available for any kind of job opportunity that suits my current skills.

-- 🌍  I'm based in Accra, Ghana
-- 🖥️  See my UX Portfolio at [Behance](http://be.net/joeokat)
-- 🚀  I'm currently working on my [Github Portfolio](http://github.com/joeokat)
-- 🧠  I'm learning React, Nuxt JS and Tailwind CSS
-- 🤝  I'm open to collaborating on interesting projects
-- ✉️  You can contact me at [joeokat@gmail.com](mailto:joeokat@gmail.com)
-- ⚡  I am basically a Tech Savvy.

 Here's my [Digital Business Card](http://joeokatbusinesscard.pages.dev)